junaidmifti/junaidmifti.github.io/_pages/edu.md

 📅 **May 2023 – Present**

 - **Technical Skills**:
   - Web Development: C# (ASP.
 NET, .NET Core), Jenkins (Groovy), MSSQL, MongoDB
-  - API Technical Specifications and Automated API Testing
-  - Active Code Reviewer
+  - Develop and maintain the backend of internal web applications, conduct API technical specifications, integrate 3rd Party recharge and payment APIs to the internal system, and actively participate in code reviews.
+  - Collaborate in a multicultural environment, lead technical meetings and preside over knowledge transfer sessions for technical and non-technical stakeholders.
+  - I started mentoring new joiner SWEs during the induction phase, lately.

 - **Soft Skills**:
   - Working in a multicultural setup with diverse communication styles